 We love Jamestown School.
-We have a child in PreK and one in second grade.
 The principal is at all events and obviously cares about the kids.
 Most teachers are wonderful, but as is true anywhere, you need to find the right fit for your child.
-Some of the aides are cranky.
-Academically, they score very well on the standards testing, but could be reaching higher, offering more (e.g., foreign language, programming) to compete with the number of private schools on Aquidneck Island.
+Some of the aides are cranky, but Mrs. Minus is an angel sent from heaven. :) Academically, they score very well on the standards testing, but could be reaching higher, offering more (e.g., foreign language, programming) to compete with the number of private schools on Aquidneck Island.
 Overall, a solid school in a charming town.

 Melrose school is full of the sweetest, smartest hard working teachers and caring staff.
 I have three kids in this school and all are happy, active and learning appropriately (I'm a former Massachusetts public school teacher, certified grades 5-12).
 We randomly found Jamestown when my husband was previously stationed in Nwpt, and this time, we elected to buy a home and hopefully retire from the military and become Jamestowners.
 Our kids already consider themselves "from" here.
 This town is Mecca for outgoing, kind, positive and successful people.
 If you can afford to live here, do.